 No one tells you whether or not you are doing a good job

 I know what you are thinking.
-Big girls don’t need external validation, pats on their backs or gold stars.
-Well, sister I am here to tell you we do.
-We need all of those things to succeed not only in life; but more importantly in our private practice.
+Big girls don’t need external validation, pats on their backs, or gold stars.
+Well, sister, I am here to tell you we do.
+We need all of those things to succeed not only in life, but more importantly in our private practice.

 When you work for yourself there is generally no one to critique your performance.
-You. don’t have a supervisor who regularly monitors your performance, provides guidance, and/or feedback.
+You. don’t have a supervisor who regularly monitors your performance, and provides guidance, and/or feedback.
 You are the boss after all.
 Therefore, sadly you have no idea if the job you are doing running your practice is satisfactory or requires improvement.

 And after 10 + years of running a successful nutrition private practice what I can tell you with 100 % certainty is this – we can all improve in some manner.
-Whether it be in our skill set as practitioners, how we conduct ourselves in our business transactions or just in our day-day systems.
-In private practice there are so many areas in which we can improve and further develop.
+Whether it be in our skill set as practitioners, how we conduct ourselves in our business transactions, or just in our day-day systems.
+In private practice, there are so many areas in which we can improve and further develop.
 But when you work for yourself these areas are not always so self-evident.